-A key element of this is the importance of data quality, as set out in the Council's Data Quality Strategy.
-This aims to ensure that we focus on making sure that our arrangements for collecting information are robust and that we can trust the evidence and management information we collect for the district.
-The Council's arrangements are currently subject to an audit review.
+A key element of reporting performance is data quality.
+This is to ensure that the Council focuses on making sure those arrangements for collecting information are robust and that we can trust the evidence and management information we collect for the District.
+The Council has adopted a Strategy to govern data quality and its arrangements are subject to regular review.